Spectral Properties of Elementwise-Transformed Spiked Matrices: Applications

-This corollary extends results of \cite{Perry} and \cite{Mont}, which study under the assumption that $\mu$ has differentiable density $\omega$ the optimal transformation $f^*$.\footnote{\cite{Mont} considers kernel density estimation of $\omega$, which is not assumed known as in this work.} Used together with Corollaries \ref{cor1} and \ref{cor2}, Corollary \ref{cor3} yields the limiting cosine similarities between the singular vectors of $X_n$ and $f_K^*(\sqrt{n}X_n+Z_n)$ or $f^*(\sqrt{n}X_n+Z_n)$ (\cite{Perry} provides only a lower bound on the limiting cosine similarity in the symmetric setting).
+This corollary extends results of \cite{Perry} and \cite{Mont}, which assume $\mu$ has differentiable density $\omega$ and study the optimal transformation $f^*$.\footnote{\cite{Mont} considers kernel density estimation of $\omega$, which is not assumed known as in this work.} Used together with Corollaries \ref{cor1} and \ref{cor2}, Corollary \ref{cor3} yields the limiting cosine similarities between the singular vectors of $X_n$ and $f_K^*(\sqrt{n}X_n+Z_n)$ or $f^*(\sqrt{n}X_n+Z_n)$ (\cite{Perry} provides only a lower bound on the limiting cosine similarity in the symmetric setting).
 Our results also offer a new perspective on $f^*$, as the (almost-everywhere) unique maximizer of $\tau(f,\mu)$.